“There is nothing - absolutely nothing - half so much worth doing

 - Ratty's quote from the Kenneth Grahame classic, The Wind in the Willows.

-Class size is typically limited to 5 or 6 students who meet once a week.
+Class size is usually limited to 5 or 6 students who meet once a week.
 Larger enrollments may be broken down into two groups with each group meeting once a week.
 Group assignments will be flexible and designed to accommodate a students schedule and preference.
 Classes are typically scheduled for Monday or Tuesday evenings from 5pm-7pm but again, may be modified to best accommodate the students schedules.

-We are excited about this new program and are looking forward to eventually expanding it to include more complex and intermediate level building projects and required skillsets.
+We are excited about this new program and are looking forward to expanding it to include more complex and intermediate level building projects and required skillsets.

 “We are an Island People and should be informed by the sea.”